developerphilosophy/simple-logger/Readme.md

   logsDir: path.join(__dirname, '../test-logs'),
   logName: 'test.logs',
   writeToFile: true,
+  writeToConsole: true,
+  json: true,
+  beautifyJson: true,
+  handleSyncErrors: true,
 });
 ```

 ### Methods Available:

-All the methods available can take variable string messages or in other words are _variadic functions_ except the error method, which takes only error object as input.
+All the methods available can take variable string messages or in other words are `variadic functions` except the error method, which takes only error object as input.
 For the error methods available you can pass a second argument i.e a boolean value of true.
 If you want to log the error and exit the Node process.

 #### **Debug**